AbdulSatterism/AbdulSatterism/README.md

 ![I am full stack web developer (MERN)](https://i.ibb.co.com/MS5dgxq/Abdul-Satter-1.png)
 # Hi this is MD.
 Abdul Satter
-### full stack web developer (MERN)
+### Backend Developer

-As a MERN stack web developer, I'm committed to challenging work in the best way.
+As a backend developer I'm committed to challenging work in the best way.
 I'm always excited to learn and build effective applications.
 I strive to solve creative and exciting problems in my programming career.